malithj/scaling-book/applied-training.md

 $$X_{opt} = \sqrt{\frac{2BN}{F}} = \sqrt{\frac{2 \cdot 4.19e6 \cdot 8960}{28672}} = 1618$$

-Rounding to a reasonable multiple of 2, that gives us roughly 2048-way FSDP and 4-way model parallelism.
+Rounding to a reasonable multiple of 2, that gives us roughly 2048-way FSDP and 4-way tensor parallelism parallelism.
 That should work well!

 {% enddetails %}